Digital-Media/fhooe-webdev/fhooe-webdev-base/README.md

 PS> Get-FileHash -Path .\fhooe-webdev-vX.Y.Z.box -Algorithm SHA512 | Format-List
 ```

-On Linux and Mac OS X use this on your terminal:
+On Linux and Mac OS X use this in your terminal:

 ```
 $ shasum -a512 fhooe-webdev-vX.Y.Z.box